Shopify/ruby-lsp/jekyll/index.markdown

 ### With other editors

-See [editors](editors) for community instructions on setting up the Ruby LSP, which current includes Emacs, Neovim, Sublime Text, and Zed.
+See [editors](editors) for community instructions on setting up the Ruby LSP, which currently includes Emacs, Neovim, Sublime Text, and Zed.

 The gem can be installed by doing